Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

 Taxiway Q shall be limited to code C and below.

+All aircraft taxiing on M or N shall not be permitted to taxi behind aircraft holding at any runway holding point.

+No aircraft at K10, K11 and K12 shall be permitted to cross runway 30L/12R until the holding points M13A, M14A and M15 respectively are clear of traffic and vice versa.

 !!! important
     These taxiway restrictions must be adhered to to ensure adequate wingtip clearance during taxi.